Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Symptoms of pathology

-Classification of arterial hypertension:
+Classification arterial hypertension:

-GARDEN within normal limits for healthy person should be at the level of 120-129 mm Hg, and normal DBP - 80-84 mm Hg.
-A systolic pressure of 130 to 139 mm Hg is called highly normal, and a diastolic pressure is 85 to 89 mm Hg.
+SBP is within normal limits for healthy person should be at the level of 120-129 mmHg, and normal DBP should be 80-84 mmHg.
+Systolic pressure from 130 to 139 mmHg is called high normal, and diastolic pressure is from 85 to 89 mmHg.
 Art.

 Diseases characterized by high blood pressure I10-I15

 There is a scale for assessing cardiovascular risk (CVR), which affects the further course and development of the disease.
-To determine CVR, it is important to take into account not only the level of blood pressure, but also the concomitant dysfunctions of other organs.
-Thus, the risk is low, medium, high, and very high.
+To determine CVR, it is important to take into account not only the level of blood pressure, but also concomitant dysfunctions of other organs.
+Thus, the risk is low, medium, high and very high.

 Complications after arterial hypertension